valancej/documentation/_basic/continuous-deployment/deployment-to-heroku.md

 * Configure a URL that will respond with such an status code in the advanced deployment configuration.

-* Enter a generic URL(e.g. `http://google.com`) in the deployment configuration if you want to _disable_ the check entirely.

-**Note** that you can disabled the check URL functionality by unselecting the "Check app URL" options on the deployment configuration.
+**Note** that you can disable the check URL functionality by unselecting the "Check app URL" option on the deployment configuration.